pasekji/bi-eha/udemy-bug-bounty.md

 Here’s more information on our bounty program:

-You must provide all the details of the vulnerability up front before we consider possible rewards The security bug must be original and previously unreported.
-Known vulnerabilities will not qualify for a reward Udemy reserves the right to not give a bounty payment if we believe the actions of the reporter have endangered the security of Udemy’s end users.
+- You must provide all the details of the vulnerability up front before we consider possible rewards
+- The security bug must be original and previously unreported.
+Known vulnerabilities will not qualify for a reward
+- Udemy reserves the right to not give a bounty payment if we believe the actions of the reporter have endangered the security of Udemy’s end users.
-The issue must be resolved by our engineers before the reward is provided Out of scope reports include the following:
+- The issue must be resolved by our engineers before the reward is provided
+- Out of scope reports include the following:

-No XSS reports temporarily - we are behind on fixing and analysing them Self-XSS, attacks that do not have the possibility of targeting other users Exploits that require significant social engineering Please do not submit any reports mentioning password reset links or cookie reuse.
+    - No XSS reports temporarily - we are behind on fixing and analysing them
+    - Self-XSS, attacks that do not have the possibility of targeting other users
+    - Exploits that require significant social engineering
+    - Please do not submit any reports mentioning password reset links or cookie reuse.
 This is in progress.
-SMTP, DMARC, etc. email records settings
+    - SMTP, DMARC, etc. email records settings
-Video streaming or downloading videos
+    - Video streaming or downloading videos
-All of the following subdomains are NOT in scope: about, affiliate, blog, business, community, press, teach, learning, research, support, mi, helpdesk - or any additional word press sites not listed.
+    -All of the following subdomains are NOT in scope:
+        - about, affiliate, blog, business, community, press, teach, learning, research, support, mi, helpdesk - or any additional word press sites not listed.

 ### Vulnerability Types
-Remote Shell / Command Execution
+* Remote Shell / Command Execution
-Remote Code Execution
+* Remote Code Execution
-SQL Injection (with output)
+* SQL Injection (with output)
-Significant Authentication Bypass
+* Significant Authentication Bypass
-Local file Inclusion
+* Local file Inclusion
-SQL Injection (blind)
+* SQL Injection (blind)
-Insecure Direct Object References
+* Insecure Direct Object References
-Server Side Request Forgery
+* Server Side Request Forgery
-Stored Cross Site Scripting
+* Stored Cross Site Scripting
-Other Cross Site Scripting
+* Other Cross Site Scripting